bigtoga/Examples/DSci - Machine Learning/Example uses of machine learning.md

 Generating natural sounding words and phrases
 - Generate custom product descriptions based on previous interactions with a customers
 - Generate recurring content such as timed quarterly reports
-- Predictive text prompts that try to “finish your sentence” (in an email, in a Word doc, etc)
+- Predictive text prompts that try to “finish your sentence” (in an email, in a Word doc, in the browser address bar, etc)
 - Generate explanations of mathematical formulas and expressions on algorithms found in image or text analysis

 </details>